alp78/rag-chatbot-ollama-langchain/README.md

 streamlit run app.py
 ```

-Open your browser to [http://localhost:8501](http://localhost:8501) and start chatting with your data.
+The app will launch in your browser at [http://localhost:8501](http://localhost:8501) and you start chatting with your data.

 ---